WGLab/biocluster/04 User account administration.md

 4. we should automount each user, not the whole `/home`.
 Therefore, autofs is used for every user, as specified in the `/etc/auto.home` file.
 5. `rocks list attr` will print out all Rocks variables.
 You may want to examine them and change some of them.
 For example, the `Info_HomeDirSrv` needs to be `nas-0-0-ib.ipoib`, rather than `nas-0-0`, to make sure that we use IB traffic for NFS.

+Additional update in 2018: I tested the procedure above and it works well for the new Rocks 7.
+The only difference is to change python2.6 to python2.7 above.
+Another slight difference relates to IB configuration, where one has to manually add IB port, as it is not automatic (all the ethernet ports are automatically detected though).

 ## Standard procedure for adding a new user

 1. login by “su -”